IN AUSTRALIA DURING WWII

 During the rest of May and June 1943 the squadron was scrambled on a number of occasions to respond to unidentified aircraft which were normally straying USAAF B-24 Liberators.

 On 20 June 1943 Squadron Leader R. S. MacDonald, Flight Lieutenant John Henry Eric Bisley (402720) and Flight Lieutenant D. Evans each shot down a Japanese "Sally".
 Flying Officer Robert Harold Whillans (404693) and Flight Sergeant K. Cross each claimed a damaged "Sally".
 Flying Officer Granville Allen Mawer (403112) shot down a Japanese Zero and Pilot Officer Anthony Thomas Ruskin-Rowe (411389) shot down two more Zeros.
 Pilot Officer Ruskin-Rowe was shortly later shot down and killed in Spitfire BS174 at Cape Gambier, Northern Territory.
-Pilot Officer Willie Everard Nichterlein (416104) was also show down and killed in Spitfire EE 607 over Adam Bay, Van Diemen Gulf on the same day.
+Pilot Officer Willie Everard Nichterlein (416104) was also shot down and killed in Spitfire EE 607 over Adam Bay, Van Diemen Gulf on the same day.

 Flying Officer William John Lamerton (407900) died as a result of a crash landing in Spitfire BR 241 (A58-19) at Strauss airfield in the Northern Territory on the 30 June 1943.
 He was buried at the Adelaide River War Cemetery.
 Unfortunately his name was spelt incorrectly as "Lammerton" on his headstone.
 His sister Miss M. Lamerton wrote to the Secretary, Department of Air on 10 March 1947 after visiting her brother's grave asking for the mistake to be rectified.
 His Spitfire developed engine trouble at a height of approximately 16,000 feet.